-This pudding wasn’t something my mom make often, because we don’t have it around all year , mostly around in Ramadan, but in Palestine where this pudding is created, you can find fresh pods there.
-But I remember one time, my dad’s friend bring this pudding, it was homemade, I was amazed by the great swirls, and I thought it’s chocolate since it’s brown , but oh no something is really different in flavor, and delicious too.
+This pudding wasn’t something my mom makes often because we don’t have it around all year, mostly around in Ramadan, but in Palestine where this pudding is created, you can find fresh pods there.
+But I remember one time, my dad’s friend bring this pudding, it was homemade, I was amazed by the great swirls, and I thought it’s chocolate since it’s brown, but oh no something is really different in flavor, and delicious too.

-This recipes was in my drafts for so long and it’s time to show you how carob is almost a gym.
-I intended to make it in summer , since it’s pudding , but didn’t have the chance to make it.
-Now even if it’s cold where you are now, you still can make it, carob is almost like molasses, it didn’t get very cold even in the fridge, so give it a try!
+This recipe was in my drafts for so long and it’s time to show you how carob is almost a gym.
+I intended to make it in summer, since it’s pudding but didn’t have the chance to make it.
+Now, even if it’s cold where you are now, you still can make it.
+Carob is like molasses, it has a feeling of warmth in its taste, so it didn’t get really cold in the fridge.